Kmaina32/AI-Dresser/README.md

 ## ⚙️ How It Works

-AI Bespoke Styler uses the multimodal capabilities of the **Google Gemini API**.
+Lion's Apparel uses the multimodal capabilities of the **Google Gemini API**.

 1. When you upload an image and select your customization options (suit, background, lighting, etc.), the application constructs a detailed text prompt.
 2. The original image and the detailed prompt are sent to the Gemini API (`gemini-2.5-flash-image` model).
 3. The model processes this request, performing an image-to-image edit based on the instructions.
 The "Face Lock" feature is a key part of the prompt, instructing the AI to isolate and protect the user's head and face from any alteration.
-4. The API returns a new, high-quality image, which is then displayed in the app for you to view and download.
+4. The API returns a new, high-quality image, which is then displayed in the app.
+5. If the "Add Logo" option is selected, the app uses a client-side Canvas to composite the logo onto the final image before downloading.

 ---